International Spring School in Global Health 2025

 - Apply key methodologies used in Global Health to better design, conduct, analyse and interpret research studies.

-- Expand participants' personal and professional network through contact with colleagues from around the world.
+- Expand personal and professional networks through contact with colleagues from around the world.

 Modules